Sophie Rain

 About Me

-If you are a student at TU Wien interested in semester projects, Bachelor or Master theses, please feel free to reach out!
-The same holds for anyone who is curious about my work.
+If you are curious about my work please feel free to reach out!
 I am happy to have a chat with you!

 Research

-In my PhD I work on the game-theoretic security of Blockchain protocols .
-That means, I am developing a framework to mathematically prove the game-theoretic aspects of protocols secure.
-When studying the security of Blockchain protocols, often only cryptographic properties are considered, while the game-theoretic ones are overlooked.
+In the course of my PhD studies, I worked on the game-theoretic security of blockchain protocols.
+That means, I developed a framework to mathematically prove the game-theoretic aspects of protocols secure.
+When studying the security of blockchain protocols, often only cryptographic properties are considered, while the game-theoretic ones are overlooked.
 In the high-level example of online banking a cryptographic security property would be that a password cannot be accessed by unauthorized users.
 A game-theoretic one on the other hand is that no one wants to share their password with others.

-We further developed CheckMate, our open source tool to automatically verify the game-theoretic security of protocols modeled as games.
+We implemented the above framework as CheckMate, our open source tool to automatically verify the game-theoretic security of protocols modeled as games.
 More details on this can be found in the CheckMate section.

 Academia